amullick-git/news_bot/DEVELOPER.md

     - **Stage 1**: Uses `sentence-transformers` (all-MiniLM-L6-v2) to filter candidates locally based on semantic relevance.
     - Reduces 500+ items to a manageable subset (e.g. 50), saving significant API quota.
 4.  **Content (`src/content.py`)**:
     - **Stage 2 Filter**: Uses Gemini 2.5 Flash to select the final set of stories (e.g., top 20) with editorial judgment.
+Enforces `application/json` response type for reliability.
     - **Script Gen**: Summarizes the stories into a conversational script.
     - **Script Persistence**: Saves a permanent copy of the script (`episode_script_YYYY-MM-DD_HH.txt`) for archival.
 5.  **Audio (`src/audio.py`)**: Uses Google Cloud TTS to convert the script to audio.